LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

 -  raid = Create a software RAID.
 -  repo --name="<REPO_NAME>" --baseurl="<REPO_URL>" = Add a repository.
 -  **rootpw** = Change the root password.

+   -  --lock = Do not change the root password and, instead, disable the account.

 -  selinux = Change the SELinux settings.

     -  --permissive